Drainage Areas of Indiana Streams

 Drainage area determinations are required for engineering studies related to streams.
 The drainage area is a parameter used in the analysis of streamflow characteristics, the design of hydraulic structures, and water availability evaluations.

-NEW!
 Are maps of the drainage area delineations available?

 The work maps used to determine each of the drainage areas have been scanned and set up as an ArcGIS mapping service.
 These maps include notes documenting the assumptions inherent in the drainage area determinations.